akumuli/Documentation/Query-language.md

 ...
 ```

-Each combination of sensor and valve produces it's own time-series.
+Each combination of sensor and valve produces its own time-series.
 If you want to group data only by valve
 you can use "group-by" field.

 ```json